Tavira: Tavira today

 The city has since been rebuilt with many fine 18th-century buildings along with its 37 churches.
 A bridge links the two parts of the town across the River Gilão.

 The church of Santa Maria do Castelo, built on the ruins of a mosque, holds the tombs of Dom Paio Peres Correia and his knights.

 The church dates back to the 13th century, with the clock tower having been recreated from what was once a minaret.
 A bust of Dom Paio who died in Tavira in 1275, can be seen on the corner of the town hall.

 At one time fishing was the area's primary industry but that declined, partly due to the changing migration patterns of tuna fish and advancing silt in the river Gilão.

 The population is in the region of 25,000 inhabitants (municipality of Tavira) supporting a military base.
 Although still relatively untouched by mass tourism, there are several golf courses in the vicinity.
 The local beach lies past the salt pans and can be reached via the nearby Santa Luzia footbridge or by ferry, taking visitors to the sand-bar island known as Ilha de Tavira, part of the Ria Formosa natural wetlands park.
+The nearby Praia do Barril beach has an 'anchor cemetery', where rusting anchors stand as a tribute to the area’s tuna fishing heritage.

 In recent years the Gran Plaza shopping centre, incorporating a cinema, supermarket shops, and restaurants, was built on the outskirts of the town.
 House prices have increased sharply in recent years.
 The development of many golf clubs close to the town has also had an effect.

 As one of the popular towns in the Algarve, Tavira benefits from tourism which is the primary aspect of the region's economy.